NicoZweifel/bevy_feronia/README.md

 ## Who is this for?

-In the current stage this is mostly for tinkerers and learners within the [bevy](https://github.com/bevyengine/bevy) ecosystem but I am planning to use this for actual game dev myself eventually.
+In the current stage this is mostly for tinkerers and learners within the [bevy](https://github.com/bevyengine/bevy) ecosystem, but I am planning to use this for actual game dev myself eventually.

 > [!CAUTION]
 > This package is in early development and in an experimentation stage.
-> I wouldn't personally use this in production quite yet but it's getting closer to that state incrementally.
+> I wouldn't personally use this in production quite yet, but it's getting closer to that state incrementally.

 <img width="100%" alt="Screenshot 2025-11-28 144933" src="https://github.com/user-attachments/assets/bf0ac5b4-affc-4360-8b3e-7492b5c07257" />